 The eternal Son of God became incarnate in the Lord Jesus Christ, being born of the virgin Mary, and is true God and true man.
 He died physically on the cross and was bodily resurrected three days later.
 Now, He is eternally interceding as our Advocate before the Heavenly Father.(John 1:1,14,18; 5:18; Heb.
 1:1-9; 5:8; I John 5:20; I Tim.
 2:5; I Cor.
 15:1-5, Hebrews 9:24, Eph.
 2:18, Heb.
 7:25)

+We believe in the traditionalist (provisionalism) view of salvation, which is a non-reformed (non-Calvinistic) view.
 We believe that Salvation is a gift of God by grace to man and is offered freely to ALL who accept Jesus Christ as Lord and Savior.
 Man is drawn to Jesus Christ by the Holy Spirit.
 The only means to their salvation is belief in Christ’s substitutionary death and resurrection.
 We are saved by faith in the Lord Jesus and never by good works.
 In Jesus, God offered His only Son as the one blood sacrifice for all of humankind’s sins through the ages.
 This sacrifice means that the price has been paid for our sins, that God will forgive us of our many failings and welcome us into a close and personal relationship with Him.
 Jesus conquered death and provided the way of forgiveness for sin through the power of His sacrifice and His resurrection from the dead.
 Jesus offers this salvation to ALL who will choose to follow Him regardless of the severity of past sin in his or her life.
 To choose the way of salvation, a person must accept that Jesus Christ was and is the unique Son of God and must choose through faith to entrust his or her life to God.
 It is the way that leads from death to life, from helplessness to hopefulness, from joylessness to joy.
 A new life is created.
 “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 (John 3:3) This is not referring to a new physical life but to a new spiritual one.
 (Acts 4:12; 13:38,39; I Cor.
 15:1-4; Rom.
 4:4,5; 5:1; John 3:16; Eph.
 2:8,9; Acts 16:31; Eph.
 1:4,5; Rom.
 8:29,30, 2 Peter 3:9)

 All who are born of the Spirit through faith in Christ can have assurance of salvation and are eternally secure in Christ.
 (Rom.
 5:1; I John 5:13; John 10:27-29; 17:12; II Tim.
 1:12; Eph.
 4:30; John 6:37)